wikimedia/operations-software-netbox/docs/configuration/security.md

 Default: `False`

-If true, the cookie employed for session authentication will be marked as secure, meaning that it can only be sent across an HTTPS connection.
+If `True`, the cookie employed for session authentication will be marked as secure, meaning that it can only be sent across an HTTPS connection.

 ---